 Each country and housing community has different ways to receive packages.
 For instance, some areas allow you to hold mail at a post office, while others provide mail services at convenience stores.

 4. Set up Mail Forwarding

 Whether you’re temporarily or permanently relocating, you’ll need to forward your mail.
 Otherwise, the postal service will have no idea of where to ship your mailing items.

-To forward your mail, you’ll want to fill out the USPS 1583 Form (PDF), which authorizes the virtual mailbox provider to collect your mail.
+Fill out the USPS 1583 Form (PDF).
+It authorizes the virtual mailbox provider to collect your mail.
 Keep in mind that you’ll need a notary to notarize the form before sending it.
-Fortunately, you can find an online notary to do everything for you.
+Find an online notary to do everything for you.

-Also, keep in mind that you’ll need to supplement a couple forms of identification when filling out this form.
+Back to Form 1583.
+You’ll need to supplement a couple forms of identification when filling out this form.

-Ensure you submit your mail forwarding request at least a couple of weeks before you move.
+Submit your mail forwarding request at least a couple of weeks before you move.
 USPS will start forwarding your mail within a few business days of submitting your request.

 5. Monitor Your Accounts